 I never had to sign an official contract, as everything was an oral agreement.
 Is it hard to get an FM-3?
 Unfortunately, it is a long and annoying process, but it allows you to open a bank account, get a driver’s license (I actually obtained mine in Mexico!) and register a business.

 I’m not going to lie to you and say that you’ll be fine and find a job easily.
 I struggled for a while and had to change jobs a few times.
 I started from teaching business English, as I completed my TEFL certificate in Mexico City.
 Despite what everyone told me, finding a teaching job wasn’t so easy.
 It turned out that teaching was more problematic than I thought.

 Opposite to small towns in Mexico where teachers can get a regular job contract at a language school, in Mexico City as a business English instructor I was assigned different classes at various companies.
 An hourly rate was quite high.
-However, every time a class got cancelled I wasn’t earning any money.
-As a result during Christmas for a whole month I barely had any income.
+However, every time a class got canceled I wasn’t earning any money.
+As a result, during Christmas for a whole month, I barely had any income.

 Finding another job was a challenge and took me a long time.
 And when I finally succeeded the salary wasn’t enormous.
 This is why I suggest that if you don’t have a job set-up before you move to Mexico, you could be way more comfortable as a digital nomad, rather than working in the city.

 Don’t forget to arrange a health insurance before heading to Mexico.
 The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
 Get it before your trip to avoid unnecessary troubles that might ruin your stay!